The Story of Ben was updated on 8.15.21

 One afternoon, I was standing in a long line at the local drug store.
 A woman I casually knew was in front of me.

 “What happened?”
 I asked.

 “My husband died a few months ago!”

-She was sad.
+Well, darling, a light bulb went off!
 I was intrigued because she would make the perfect wife for “my Ben!”
 Her husband had been a professor at the University of Hawaii.
 She had a great personality and was smart.
 Ben needed someone smart.

 “Frieda, I don’t want to sound disrespectful, but would you be interested in going out with Ben?”